529 Wellwood Orchards Rd. Springfield, VT 05156

 When picking apples gently lift and twist the apple.
 This prevents damage to the tree and prevents other fruit from falling to the ground.

 Be careful not to damage the trees.
 Do not climb on the trees.
 This causes damage.

+Eating most or all of the fruit you have picked; hiding fruit or merchandise with the intention of not paying for it, is stealing!
+Plain and simple.
 Please do not steal from us.
-Hiding fruit or merchandise with the intention of not paying for it, is stealing!
-Plain and simple.
 We spend a lot of time and money to allow you this experience, often just to break even.
 This is our livelihood.

 Please report any theft you see immediately!
 Help us to continue to provide a safe environment for your family.
 Stealing is a crime and Police will be notified.